jinlab-washu/Jin-lab.manual/Genome_Modeling_System/custom_processing_profile.md

 ### Creating a Custom Processing Profile

-Depending on your intended workflow, you may need to create a custom processing profile.
-A custom processing profile specifies the analysis pipeline and parameters that you will be using.
+If you want to make a custom pipeline not already in the GMS, you will need to create a custom processing profile.
+A custom processing profile specifies the analysis pipeline main workflow file, cwl files for that workflow, and parameters that you will be using.
 The default profiles on the GMS have some hardcoded values, meaning they cannot be changed by your configuration file.

-We already have created custom processing profiles for analysis.
+We already have created a custom processing profile for joint-call genotyping of Whole-exome-sequencing data.
 See the Genome Modeling System Chapter of the Jin-lab manual.

 #### If you need to create a new processing profile, see the steps below.